Minimal orthonormal bases for pure quantum state estimation: Method

 We now assume that the vector $| \tilde{\psi}_\gamma \rangle$ in Eq.~\eqref{psi_n} is part of a quantum state $| \psi \rangle$ that belongs to a Hilbert space $\mathcal{H} = \mathcal{H}_\gamma \oplus \mathcal{H}_\gamma^\perp$ of dimension $d\geq d_\gamma$.
 Measuring the system with a POVM that contains the projectors $\{ |\gamma_j \rangle \langle \gamma_j| \}_{j=1}^N$ we can estimate a set of probabilities $\{p_{j} \}_{j=1}^N$ such that $p_{j}=| \langle \gamma_j |\psi \rangle |^2 = | \langle \gamma_j | \tilde{\psi}_{\gamma} \rangle |^2$.
 Then, we define the quantities

 and

 which are known.
-Substituting Eqs.~\eqref{p_tilde} and \eqref{N} into Eq.~\eqref{square_abs_dot} we find a system of equations for the relative phase $ \varphi$ between $|\tilde{\psi}_\alpha \rangle$ and $|\tilde{\psi}_\beta \rangle$, which is given by
+Substituting Eqs.~\eqref{p_tilde} and \eqref{N} into Eq.~\eqref{square_abs_dot} we find a system of equations $\Gamma\vec{x}=\vec{y}$ for the relative phase $ \varphi$ between $|\tilde{\psi}_\alpha \rangle$ and $|\tilde{\psi}_\beta \rangle$, which is given by

-We need at least two different equations for the system to have a unique solution, which in the case $N>2$ can be found through the Moore-Penrose pseudo-inverse.
-If we measure just two independent projectors the solution is
+We need at least two different equations for the system to have a unique solution, which, in the case $N>2$, can be found through the Moore-Penrose pseudo-inverse given by $\Gamma^+=(\Gamma^\top \Gamma)^{-1}\Gamma^\top$ when $\Gamma$ has linearly independent columns.
+The calculation of the pseudo-inverse $\Gamma^+$ is performed with good quality when it is well-conditioned.
+This can be estimated by the condition number $\rm{Cond(\Gamma)}=\sigma_{\max}(\Gamma)/\sigma_{min}(\Gamma)$, where $\sigma_{\max}(\Gamma)$ and $\sigma_{min}(\Gamma)$ are the maximum and minimum singular values of $\Gamma$, respectively.
+A condition number of $\Gamma$ much larger than 1 indicates a poor inversion quality.
+In the particular case of measuring just two independent projectors, the solution of the linear system of equations is analytical and given by